La Cañada Flintridge, California

-La Cañada Flintridge, commonly known as just La Cañada (The Ravine), is a city in the foothills of the Verdugo Mountains in Los Angeles County, California, United States.
-Located in the Crescenta Valley, in the western edge of the San Gabriel Valley, it is the location of NASA's Jet Propulsion Laboratory.
+La Cañada Flintridge /ˌlɑː kənˈjɑːdə/, commonly known as just La Cañada (The Ravine), is a city in the foothills of the Verdugo Mountains in Los Angeles County, California, United States.
+Located in the Crescenta Valley on the western edge of the San Gabriel Valley, it is the site of NASA's Jet Propulsion Laboratory as well as Descanso Gardens.

-Before the city's incorporation on November 30, 1976, it consisted of the two distinct communities of La Cañada and Flintridge.
+Before the city's incorporation on December 8, 1976, it consisted of the two distinct communities of La Cañada and Flintridge.

 The population was 20,573 at the 2020 census.

 History

 The Flintridge Biltmore Hotel around 1927.
 Now the Administration Building at the Flintridge Sacred Heart Academy.

 The Tongva were first to settle in the area.
 Local villages included Tejungna (now the city of Tujunga, west of La Cañada) and Hahamongna (now Hahamongna Watershed Park, east of La Cañada), connected by a network of trails, which passed through what is now La Cañada Flintridge.
 They made extensive use of the live oaks which still are common in La Cañada, as a source of food and shelter.
 In 1771, the Tongva were enslaved by missionaries at Mission San Gabriel Arcángel, resulting in their other name: Gabrielinos.